Backpacking South Korea is all about experiencing both sides of this country – the traditional and modern aspects of South Korean culture.

 If you want to skip out on a flight, you can take a ferry from South Korea to either China or Japan.
 One of the most popular ferry routes is to head from Busan to Fukuoka, as it takes just around three hours to make the crossing.
 From Incheon, you can catch a ferry to several different cities in China.

 Of course, you can always catch a flight out of Seoul to virtually anywhere in the world.
-You have plenty of choices for onwards travel when flying out of the Korean capital, and South East Asia isn’t far away!
+You have plenty of choices for onwards travel when flying out of the Korean capital, particularly major destinations in Southeast Asia like Bangkok or Singapore.
+A backpacking Southeast Asia adventure isn’t far away!

 Volunteering in South Korea

-You know what’s even better than traveling for free?
+You know what’s even better than traveling?
 Getting paid to do it!
 If you’ve ever thought about teaching English abroad, South Korea is hands down one of the best places to give it a try.